pankleks/pm2-health/README.md

 `probeIntervalM` - how often PMX probes should be tested [minutes] (optional) - if not set, 1 minute is used

+> if any of required parameters are not defined, `pm2-health` will shutdown.
+You can check error logs for details.

 ### Probes monitor

 `pm2-health` can monitor any Pmx probe defined in apps you run with pm2.